How Deutsche Bank Will Avoid Default

 Why are Deutsche Bank's problems endemic?

-DB will not do what I believe they ought to do - exit from the competition for global trading revenues; keep Deutsche Post; return to being a European financial institution in the Continental tradition.
+DB will not do what I believe it ought to do - exit from the competition for global trading revenues; keep Deutsche Post; return to being a European financial institution in the Continental tradition.
 On the Continent, it is still possible to turn a profit making corporate loans and taking consumer deposits.
 Or at least, this way of banking will become profitable after rising dollar interest rates permit euro-based rates to return to higher, more normal, levels.

 DB has never performed well in the investment banking business.
 It has been slow to combine Bankers Trust operations and those of other acquisitions into a coherent unit; DB costs have been excessive, execution poor.

 During the 80s and 90s, DB's culture allowed itself to split into Anglo-Saxon and German components.
-In part this was due to the lay of the land.
+In part, this was due to the lay of the land.
 European finance is loan-driven, not commercial paper-driven as in the United States.
-Hence trading is finance in the US, not so in Europe.
+Hence, trading is finance in the US, not so in Europe.

 While the London and New York operations made the bank look good during the roughly fifteen years from 1993 to 2008, the managers of these operations were quintessential hired guns.
 They paid little attention to operations costs, less to customer service.